Claire Vallance

 3. Spectroscopic and mass spectrometric measurements in clinical medicine

-We are working with clinicians and researchers in cardiology, vascular surgery, and neurosurgery at the John Radcliffe hospital to develop various types of spectroscopy for the analysis of clinical samples.
-Projects include: (i) evaluating whether reflectance spectra of thrombus removed from coronary arteries following STEMI (heart attack) can be used to classify patients into high and low risk groups, and therefore to guide clinical decisions during the acute treatment phase; (ii) investigating the use of Raman and fluorescence spectroscopy and mass spectrometry for the genetic characterisation of brain tumours and delineation of tumour borders; (iii) rapid mass spectrometric analysis of tissue from abdominal aortic aneurisms to identify clinically relevant biomarkers.
+We are working with clinicians and researchers in cardiology, vascular surgery, and neurosurgery at the John Radcliffe hospital to develop rapid mass spectrometry methods for the analysis of clinical samples.
+Projects include: (i) evaluating whether mass spectra of plasma can be used to classify patients into high and low risk groups, and therefore to guide clinical decisions during the acute treatment phase; (ii) investigating the use of rapid mass spectrometry for the characterisation of brain tumours; (iii) rapid mass spectrometric analysis of plasma and biopsy samples from abdominal aortic aneurisms to identify clinically relevant biomarkers.

 4. Optical microcavities for chemical sensing

 Over the past few years we have been working with Prof. Jason Smith's group in Oxford Materials to develop miniature optical cavities for applications in solution-phase chemical sensing and nanoparticle characterisation.
 Microcavities are only a few wavelengths in length, giving them interesting optical properties, and contain tiny quantities of liquid, often only a few tens of femtolitres.
 As with any optical cavity, light forms standing waves known as cavity modes at well-defined frequencies within the cavities.
 By tracking changes in the frequencies and intensities of individual cavity modes when a sample is introduced into the cavity, we can detect and characterise single nanoparticles, and perform chemical sensing down to the few-molecule level.
-Most of this work has now been transferred into our new spin-out company, Oxford HighQ oxfordhighq.com, where it is being developed into nanoparticle characterisation instruments for nanomedicine research and industry and environmental sensors for water monitoring.
+This work will form the basis for a new spin-out company, Mode Labs, where it will be used initially to develop autonomous environmental sensors for water monitoring before expanding into other markets.

 Biography

-Claire Vallance is a Professor of Physical Chemistry at the University of Oxford, Tutorial Fellow in Physical Chemistry at Hertford College, and current President (until July 2021) of the Faraday Division of the Royal Society of Chemistry.
+Claire Vallance is a Professor of Physical Chemistry at the University of Oxford, Tutorial Fellow in Physical Chemistry at Hertford College, and past President of the Faraday Division of the Royal Society of Chemistry.
 She has research interests spanning chemical reaction dynamics, the development of laser spectroscopy techniques for chemical sensing, and the application of mass spectrometry and spectroscopy in clinical medicine.
 In addition to research publications, Claire has published the textbooks Astrochemistry: from the Big Bang to the Present Day, An Introduction to Chemical Kinetics, An Introduction to the Gas Phase, and a ChemLibre textbook on Symmetry and Group Theory, and co-edited Tutorials in Molecular Reaction Dynamics with colleague Mark Brouard.
-She is co-inventor of the PImMS ultrafast imaging camera (pimms.chem.ox.ac.uk), and in 2018 co-founded the spin-out company Oxford HighQ (oxfordhighq.com) with Jason Smith from Oxford Materials and postdocs Aurelien Trichet and Dean James.
-In 2020, Oxford HighQ was awarded a Business Start-up award from the Institute of Physics.
+She is co-inventor of the PImMS ultrafast imaging camera (pimms.chem.ox.ac.uk), and co-founder of the spin-out company Mode Labs.
 Prior to her present appointment, Claire held a Royal Society University Research Fellowship and a Violette and Samuel Glasstone Fellowship, also at Oxford.
 She obtained her BSc (Hons) and PhD from the University of Canterbury in Christchurch, New Zealand, where she worked with Peter Harland on steric effects in collisions of spatially oriented molecules.

 Publications